Charles Geerts (businessman): Business career

 Before the sale, Geerts controlled over 60 windows in the entertainment blocks.
 Most of the windows were emptied and curtains hung behind the windows.
 "Project 1012" was put into force to gentrify the red-light district.
 Some feared however that it's a cover for speculation on the very coveted property in the tourist hub.

 In 2009, Charles Geerts filed a criminal complaint for defamation against Amsterdam alderman Lodewijk Asscher because he had called him a "criminal" and "crimogenic" person during an interview with Penthouse magazine.
 In the first instance, the complaint was dismissed by the public prosecutor, after which Geerts' lawyer filed a complaint with the Amsterdam Court of Appeal.
-A second report against Asscher followed in February 2010 because in an interview with De Telegraaf Assher related Geerts with serious crime.
+A second report against Asscher followed in February 2010 because in an interview with De Telegraaf Asscher related Geerts with serious crime.

 In a press release, Geerts pointed out that when selling his properties to the municipality of Amsterdam, he had to commit himself not to publicly or privately make offensive remarks to, or about, municipal administrators or officials.
 Although not formally agreed, on the basis of reciprocity, the municipality should also refrain making from insulting comments about Geerts.
 Geerts (and his lawyer) was of the opinion that an alderman, based on his position alone, should not make insulting comments to a citizen.

-In August 2012 it was announced that Geerts would be active in the red-light district again, and in 2014 Geerts bought a building at Overtoom, with plans for the establishment of a hotel.
+In August 2012, it was announced that Geerts would be active in the red-light district again, and in 2014 Geerts bought a building at Overtoom, with plans for the establishment of a hotel.